BlackspaceInc/BlackspacePlatform/docs/docs/learning/scalability/scalability.md

 #### If you are building your dream team
 > The goal of scaling team is not growing team size but increasing team output and value.
 You can find out how tech companies reach that goal in various aspects: hiring, management, organization, culture, and communication in the [organization](#organization) section.

-#### Community power

-> Contributions are greatly welcome!
-You may want to take a look at the [contribution guidelines](CONTRIBUTING.md).
-If you see a link here that is no longer maintained or is not a good fit, please submit a pull request!

-> Many long hours of hard work have gone into this project.
-If you find it helpful, please share on Facebook, [on Twitter](https://ctt.ec/V8B2p), [on Weibo](http://t.cn/RnjFLCB), or on your chat groups!
-Knowledge is power, knowledge shared is power multiplied.
-Thank you!

 ## Content
 - [Content](#content)